 2023 Utility Box Art Program

-The City of West Allis, in conjunction with West Allis Artscape Committee and in collaboration with West Allis Public Works, is seeking applications from artists for the City of West Allis Public Art Utility Box Program.
+In 2023, the City of West Allis, in conjunction with West Allis Artscape Committee and in collaboration with West Allis Public Works, sought applications from artists for the City of West Allis Public Art Utility Box Program.
 We invited amateur and professional artists to apply, as well as artist teams and educational institutions.
-We will be selecting 10 different designs for the utility boxes.
-Artists will be informed of their selection by the end of March.
-This program is made possible by the City of West Allis with Artscape Leadership Group funds.
+We selected 11 different designs for the utility boxes.
+This program is made possible by the City of West Allis with Artscape Leadership Group funds, which are provided by First-Ring Industrial Redevelopment Enterprise (FIRE) a regional Community Development Entity.
+No residential tax dollars were used to fund this program.

 • To increase awareness and understanding of local art